julsraemy/phd/src/thesis.md

     @degler_georgia_2020].

 [^139]: {{ "IIIF" | abbr | safe }}:
-    <https://iiif.io> -- the acronym is pronounced .
+    <https://iiif.io> -- the acronym is pronounced ‘triple eye eff’.

 [^140]: No, it wasn't a napkin.